TheRealKasumi/NikoLight/documentation/build.md

 ![LED Injector Chain](media/build/injector-chain.jpg)

-As you can see it's also possible to solder a female connector to the first LED and then use a extension cable.
+As you can see it's also possible to solder a female connector to the first LED and then use an extension cable.
 This allows to easily replace the LEDs in case one dies at some point in the future.
 But this is fully optional.